Arej00/Practise1/README.md

 # Practise1

-Hi!!
-My name is arya.
+Hello!!
+My name is Arya Raj Khadka.
 <br>
 This is my first readme file.
 <br>
 Thank you!